What Is a Router? Router Definition and Functions

 As routers transfer data and send data packets across networks, they need guidelines to follow.
 Using such guidelines ensures the data arrives at its intended location.
 Therefore, routers need routing tables and protocols to establish proper procedure and paths.

-A router checks its routing table to find the IP address of the destination device when a data packet is sent to another host.
+A router checks its routing table to find the IP address of the destination machine when a data packet is sent to another host.
 Each routing table may vary in terms of its information.
 But all routing tables include a destination, subnet mask, gateway, interface, and routes.

 Common routing protocols